g-etorri/articles/jncie-self-study/general-sys-features/6-flow-samples-and-grpc.md

 set interfaces ge-0/0/6 unit 0 family inet6 sampling output
 set chassis fpc 0 sampling-instance to-SRV1
 ```
-Ok, this way, we can see the flows arriving in the SRV1!
+With this configuration, we can now see the flows arriving at SRV1!

-Let's make some pings to see.
+Let's send some pings to test it out.
 ```
 root@kvm:/usr/sbin# tcpdump -i eth1 'port 46321 or port 44321' -vvv -X
 tcpdump: listening on eth1, link-type EN10MB (Ethernet), capture size 262144 bytes